Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * Update one server (of each type) at a time, and make sure it is fully online before moving on to the next one.
     * Zabbix monitors should be useful for determining if a server is fully online.
 A fully operational server should not have any active alerts.
 * If an update does cause a problem, work to solve it as quickly as possible.
 When any node is offline, we are operating in a less resilient configuration.

+### Operating System Patch Management

+Operating system updates from Microsoft will be installed on a monthly basis.
+The infrastructure team will install updates 2 weeks after they are released, to make sure only stable updates are applied.

+In the case of a patch for a high security risk vulnerability, the PRM security manager will develop and implement a specific response plan as appropriate.

+### PostgreSQL Patch Management

+We will strive to keep the database servers up to date with the latest compatible versions of PostgreSQL.
+This ensures we maintain the most secure database environment possible, with all available performance and stability improvements.

+Before deploying an update to PostgreSQL, it must be tested in the CI environment with a copy of the currently deployed version of MAP.

 ## Monitoring